What hiring managers actually look for

 Before and after examples:

-Strong action verbs for sales resume guide resumes:
+Strong action verbs for salesperson resumes:

-7 mistakes that get sales resume guide resumes rejected
+7 mistakes that get salesperson resumes rejected

 No numbers anywhere on the page

-Leading with responsibilities instead of results
+Leading with duties instead of results

 Using a generic summary